Phlebotomy Careers in New Jersey & Pennsylvania

 A medical assistant has the opportunity to explore a wide variety of career paths, including phlebotomy.
-Through our medical assistant program in Cherry Hill, NJ and Egg Harbor Township, NJ, Prism Career Institute students are trained in phlebotomy, as well as a wide variety of other clinical tasks.
+Through our medical assistant program at our campuses in Cherry Hill, NJ, Egg Harbor Township, NJ, and Philadelphia, PA, Prism Career Institute students are trained in phlebotomy, as well as a wide variety of other clinical tasks.
 Find out what this job entails and how your training as a medical assistant can lead to a phlebotomy career path.

 What Is a Phlebotomist?

 A phlebotomist is responsible for drawing blood.
 They also prepare samples for transfusions, donations, medical research, and laboratory testing.
 Aside from drawing blood from donors and patients, common daily duties of a phlebotomist include:

 - Educating patients to help them feel at ease

 - Labeling samples for testing

 - Verifying patient and donor ID and personal information

 - Safely managing needles, test tubes, and other instruments

 Just like a medical assistant, phlebotomists are employed in several areas throughout the healthcare industry and work directly with pediatric and/or adult patients.
 They’re typically found in the following settings:

 As a student in our medical assistant program, you’ll have the opportunity to learn several clinical and administrative tasks.
 You’ll also gain valuable real-world experience in the field through our medical assistant externship program.
 Under the guidance of healthcare professionals, students can learn more about the field and the different paths their careers might take them.